-Set up Pintrest board
+Set up Pinterest board

 Speaking of which, you now have plenty of time to plan your new home’s interior design.
-Start a Pintrest board for everything from bathroom storage solutions to perfect bedspreads.
+Start a Pinterest board for everything from bathroom storage solutions to perfect bedspreads.
 You’ll have chosen your scheme for walls and carpet already, so it’s time to broaden the pallet with colour ideas for rugs, cushions, wall hangings and furniture.

 Order your furniture